 To assure compliance with the IDE and related regulations, FDA inspects sponsors, clinical investigators, and institutional review boards.
 Nonclinical laboratories that perform animal studies in which the data are used to support research or marketing permits are included in the inspection program.
-The inspection program is referred to as bioresearch monitoring (BIMO) and is overseen the CDRH’s Office of Compliance, Division of Bioresearch Monitoring.
+The inspection program is referred to as bioresearch monitoring (BIMO) and is overseen the CDRH’s Office of Compliance, Division of Bioresearch Monitoring or CBER's Office of Compliance and Biologics Quality, Division of Inspections & Surveillance, Bioresearch Monitoring Branch.

 The regulations enforced by the bioresearch monitoring program for medical devices are found in four sections of the CFR: